 If you’re a 2022 high school graduate who plans to attend Wayne Community College in the fall 2022 semester, you can have your tuition and fees covered for up to two years!

 Full-time eligible students are guaranteed to receive $700 to $2,800 per academic year, for a total of two years.
 Less than full-time students may receive a partial award.

 - Graduated from a North Carolina high school in 2022.

 - Be a North Carolina resident for tuition purposes.

 - Be a first-time college student.
 [Career & College Promise (CCP) and Early/Middle College High School students are eligible]

-- Enroll in a curriculum program during the 2021-22 academic year.
+- Enroll in a curriculum program during the fall 2022 academic year.